LordDemonos/Quarm.Guide/_posts/2024-06-20-enchanter-faq.md

-For exampleff# Enchanter FAQ and Mechanics
+# Enchanter FAQ and Mechanics

 This guide was written because people ask the same set of questions in the #enchanter Discord Channel, so I've decided to compile the answers for those questions here.